grpc/grpc.github.io/docs/reference/go/go.md

 type: markdown
 ---

-<p class="lead">This guide gives an overview of code generated with the protoc grpc go plugin.</p>

-<div id="toc"></div>

-## Compiler Invocation and Results of Code Generation
-This section provides instructions for using the [grpc plugin](https://godoc.org/github.com/golang/protobuf/protoc-gen-go/grpc) to `protoc-gen-go`, when compiling `.proto` files with `protoc`.
+This guide describes the code generated with the [grpc plugin](https://godoc.org/github.com/golang/protobuf/protoc-gen-go/grpc) to `protoc-gen-go` when compiling `.proto` files with `protoc`.
-See the Protocol Buffers [Go Generated Code Guide](https://developers.google.com/protocol-buffers/docs/reference/go-generated) for detailed instructions on how to use `protoc` compiler with the `protoc-gen-go` plugin.

-You can find out how to define a gRPC service in a .proto file in [Service Definitions](../guides/concepts.html#service-definition).
+You can find out how to define a gRPC service in a `.proto` file in [Service Definitions](../guides/concepts.html#service-definition).

-### Different RPC types and their RPC signatures in proto files
-The different types RPC's (unary, client-streaming, server-streaming, and bidi-streaming), are declared in the `service` declarations in `.proto` files as follows:

-Note that type message types `MsgA` and `MsgB` are just placeholders for arbitrary protobuf message types.
-Also note that the descriptions further on this document refer to the example RPC signatures in this subsection.

-Thread-safety: note that client-side RPC invocations and server-side RPC handlers <i>are thread-safe</i> and are meant to be ran on concurrent go-routines.
+<p class="note"><strong>Thread-safety</strong>: note that client-side RPC invocations and server-side RPC handlers <i>are thread-safe</i> and are meant
+to be ran on concurrent goroutines.
 But also note that for <i>individual streams</i>, incoming and outgoing data is bi-directional but serial;
 so e.g. <i>individual streams</i> do not support <i>concurrent reads</i> or <i>concurrent writes</i> (but reads are safely concurrent <i>with</i> writes).

-#### Unary Method signature
-`rpc Foo(MsgA) returns (MsgB)`

-#### Server-streaming Method signature
-`rpc Foo(MsgA) returns (stream MsgB)`

-#### Client-streaming Method signature
-`rpc Foo(stream MsgA) returns (MsgB)`

-#### Bidi-streaming Method signatures
-`rpc Foo(stream MsgA) returns (stream MsgB)`

-## Using the generated service interfaces:

-#### Methods on generated server interfaces
+## Methods on generated server interfaces
-On the server side, each `service Bar` in the `.proto` file results in the function: `func RegisterBarServer(s *grpc.Server, srv BarServer)`.
+On the server side, each `service Bar` in the `.proto` file results in the function:

+`func RegisterBarServer(s *grpc.Server, srv BarServer)`

 The application can define a concrete implementation of the `BarServer` interface and register it with a `grpc.Server` instance
 (before starting the server instance) by using this function.

-#### Unary methods
+### Unary methods
 These methods have the following signature on the generated service interface:

 `Foo(context.Context, *MsgA) (*MsgB, error)`

 In this context, `MsgA` is the protobuf message sent from the client, and `MsgB` is the protobuf message sent back from the server.

-#### Server-streaming methods
+### Server-streaming methods
 These methods have the following signature on the generated service interface:

 `Foo(*MsgA, <ServiceName>_FooServer) error`

 In this context, `MsgA` is the single request from the client, and the `<ServiceName>_FooServer` parameter represents the server-to-client stream